haga/precip_pickup_analysis/README.txt

 ***
 The output of the binning (step 2) produces column ascii files ready for analysis/plotting with gnuplot (they are in directory: FIT_and_PLOT/GNUPLOTready*timerange*/).
-In directory FIT_and_PLOT, edit dataname, region and timerange settings in DATASETTINGS.gp.
+In file FIT_and_PLOT/DATASETTINGS.gp, edit dataname, region and timerange settings.
 The script calculate_fit.gp calculates the least squares fit for precipitation as a function of column water vapor and temperature over the range of precipitation from 2.5mm/h to 6.0mm/h with a minimum